codeschool-projects/CodeBreakerProject/README.md

 ## Create `setHiddenFields` function

 Our application uses the `answer` hidden input to store the answer to the game.
-Our `setHiddenFields` method should not use any parameters, but needs to set the `awnser` hidden input to a randomly generated number between 0 and 9999.
+Our `setHiddenFields` method should not use any parameters, but needs to set the `anwser` hidden input to a randomly generated number between 0 and 9999.

 Hint: `Math.round()` can be used to randomly generate a number between 0 and 1 (up to 18 decimal points) and `Math.floor(input)`, `Math.ceiling(input)`, or `Math.round(input)` to round.